-- 4. The nature of the relationship between the user entity and the service organization including the relevant contractual terms for the activities undertaken by the service organisation. - Space to write important points for revision -
+4. The nature of the relationship between the user entity and the service organization including the relevant contractual terms for the activities undertaken by the service organisation.

 2011 - May [1] {C} (d) The management of S Ltd. request you not to seek confirmation from its debtors.
 As the auditor of S Ltd., what can be an appropriate response?
 (6 marks)